Nasi Kuning (Indonesian Yellow & Fragrant Rice) RecipeWednesday, September 14, 2011

 • If you want to take the shortcut method by cooking it in the rice cooker, you just need to put everything into the rice cooker pot.
 But, don’t forget to put the appropriate amount of liquid for the rice amount that you use.

 • My grandmother and people in my hometown love to cover the rice with banana leaves before re-steaming it.
-It also gives aromatic fragrance to the rice.
-But, you can use tea towel or another dish towel if you don’t have one :D
+It also gives aromatic and earthy fragrance to the rice.
+But, you can use tea towel or another dish towel if you cannot manage to get one.

-• If you are able, use fresh ingredients only since the delicate and floral aroma is irreplaceable ^^
+• Try to use fresh ingredients since the delicate and earthy aroma is irreplaceable!